Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Empirical Application: Fee Recognition Lead Times During COVID-19

-This setting provides an ideal test case for our intervention model: the break date is known, the expected direction of change is clear (toward shorter lead times), and the transition was neither instantaneous nor complete within our sample period.
+The COVID-19 pandemic induced a dramatic structural break beginning March 2020, shifting booking behavior sharply toward shorter lead times.
+This setting provides an ideal test case: the break date is known, the expected direction of change is clear (toward shorter lead times), and the transition was neither instantaneous nor complete within our sample period.
 We set $\ell$ to February 2020, so March 2020 ($t = \ell + 1$) is the first post-break observation.

-Figure~\ref{fig:data_heatmap} displays the lead-time composition over time as a heatmap.
-The structural break in March 2020 is visually apparent: prior to the pandemic, the distribution was relatively stable with substantial mass in longer lead-time categories (3+ months).
-After March 2020, the composition shifts dramatically toward shorter horizons, with the 0--1 month category gaining substantial share.
-The transition is clearly gradual rather than instantaneous, with the new steady state emerging over several months.
+Figure~\ref{fig:data_heatmap} displays the lead-time composition over time as a heatmap for the North American market.
+The structural break in March 2020 is visually apparent, with the transition clearly gradual rather than instantaneous.